All Episodes

 Here's some other news.

-This is uh all this stuff is from last week while I was gone.
+All this stuff is from last week while I was gone.

 For the sixth straight week, average retail gasoline prices have dropped nationwide, falling below $2.30 a gallon for the first time since early August.

-From a guy who said, See, Rush, you were wrong.
+I got an email about all this from a guy said, see, Rush, you were wrong.

-Uh Walmart also uh uh announced last week a gain in the growth of their profit.
+So whatever makes your boat float on that, Walmart also announced last week a gain in the growth of their profit.

 They posted a modest 3.8% in profit growth on Monday, said they expect electronics and other general merchandise to propel it to a healthy holiday season.

-Oh, and that's there's another story.
+Oh, and there's another story.

-This is horrible news for the media, but uh they're expecting a 5% increase in retail sales during the holiday season this year.
+This is horrible news for the media, but they're expecting a 5% increase in retail sales during the holiday season this year.

 Retail sales outside of autos posts gains.